 Open Days are held on a Saturday morning in each of the three terms.

 The first step in the admissions process is to Register via the Wisepay link on the main Admissions page and submit the online Registration Form along with a non-returnable registration fee of £200.
-This can be completed for pupils of any age and parents will receive regular updates in the form of an e-mail video letter to keep them informed about the School.
+This can be completed for pupils of any age and parents will receive regular updates to keep them informed about the School.

 Conditional Offer of a place